howardroark/grav-base/README.md

 [![Gitter](https://badges.gitter.im/howardroark/GravOps.svg)](https://gitter.im/howardroark/GravOps?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-GravOps is an approach that involves working with only Grav's `user` directory and deploying via git+ssh.
+GravOps is an approach that involves working with Grav's `user` directory and deploying updates with git hooks.

-In order to work with GravOps all you need is a basic understanding of the command line.
+In order to work with GravOps all you need is a basic understanding of ssh and git.

 ### Get started